Renting in the private sector

 Our advisers are here to help you, we will meet with you (and the other housemates if you want) and go through the contract (tenancy agreement), explain all the clauses to you and let you know what problems you might expect, and how to avoid them.
 We will answer any questions you have and help you understand your rights and responsibilities when renting.

-If you haven't got one already, you can pick up our Big Guide to Living Off-Campus which will guide you through the whole renting process.
+If you haven't got one already, you can pick up our Big Guide to Living Off-Campus (2016 version) which will guide you through the whole renting process.
+Available from the Bridgeman Building and various locations around campus.

 On-campus accommodation is arranged through the Student Accommodation Centre - they will be able to help you further with this.